jr0w3/Vaultwarden-Sqlite-Backup-script/README.md

 Once SSH key authentication is set up, your Rsync command in the backup script will be able to connect to the remote host without requiring a password.
 This is essential for unattended, automated backups.
 Make sure to replace `user` and `remote_host` with your actual username and remote host information.

+## Using SMB/CIFS for Remote Backups
+You need setup `ENABLESMB` to `true` top enable SMB/CIFS backup.

 ## Author